 For a more itemized and beautifully illustrated look at the structure of the Book of Revelation I refer the reader to the article in Wikipedia.

 One of the greatest challenges in approaching the Book of Revelation musically lies in the nature of the text itself.
 Revelation does not unfold as a straightforward linear narrative, nor does it behave like a perfectly closed cyclical structure.
 Rather, it seems to progress through recursive visionary returns: the text repeatedly revisits conflict, rearticulates judgment, shifts between earthly and cosmic perspectives, and enlarges its symbolic scale through successive waves of revelation.
-Images, events, and theological tensions reappear transformed, not merely repeated, creating the impression of a spiraling architecture in which the same realities are contemplated from progressively expanded vantage points.
+Images, events, and theological tensions reappear transformed, not merely repeated, creating the impression of a spiraling architecture in which the same realities are contemplated from progressively expanded vantage points; or as I will argue, from a closer and closer experience of the material.

 The musical architecture of Apocalypsis Iesu does not seek simply to depict Revelation externally, but to reflect something of its internal behaviour: its tendency to return, intensify, and reveal the same symbolic realities under continually transformed perspectives.

-The chain of events presented to us in the Book of Revelation could be summarized as follows (according to the RSV outline of Revelation):
+The chain of events presented to us in the Book of Revelation could be rather naively summarized as follows:

 The chain of events within the Book of Revelation, as shown, can be listed, but it tenaciously resists simple linearity.
 Its recurrent sequences of sevens—the seals, the trumpets, the bowls—do not readily yield a straightforward timeline.
 Indeed, some interpreters regard entire chapters as digressions or interludes, extraneous to a supposed central plot.
 They see this plot as (at least roughly) linear and consistent with a main sequence of events.
 These alleged digressions within the book are often referred to as interludes.
 I disagree with this interpretation.
 The text seems less a linear narrative and more a tapestry woven with threads that cross and recross, forming patterns both intricate and profound.